xletmjm416/koko/README.md

   - [ ] calculates pairwise parameters' change impacts on a parameter grid (all combinations of given parameter sets)
 - [ ] eases out the onboarding of your current model implementations into Koko by providing:
   - [ ] function decorators that create a relevant model class
-- [ ] handles analysis of models on large datasets through an HDF5 store
+- [ ] handles analysis of models on large datasets
 - [x] pickles model output and saves it together with parameters
-- [ ] supports cloud computing
+- [ ] supports parallel computing on a clusted with Dask
 - [x] is thoroughly unit tested and documented

 Note that throughout documentation:

-- empty tickbox [ ] means "feature planned",
+- empty tickbox `[ ]` means "feature planned",
-- checked box [x] means "feature implemented",
+- checked box `[x]` means "feature implemented",
-- striketrough or striked box [-] means "feature formerly planned, but now abandoned."
+- striketrough or striked box `[-]` means "feature formerly planned, but now abandoned."

 Koko was built as a personal project by Mikolaj Metelski under MIT License.
 Feel free to build your extensions on top of Koko.
 This is what it's for - on its own, it does nothing.